 The World Health Organization has identified ten chemicals or groups of chemicals of major public health concern under the WHO’s International Programme on Chemical Safety.
 These include soil contaminants such as Cd, Pb and Hg, dioxin and dioxin-like substances and highly hazardous pesticides (HHP), whose residues are transferred from polluted soils to food and water bodies.
 Pathogens present in soil may also contaminate food, posing risks to human health.

-children, pregnant women and malnourished people are particularly vulnerable to contaminant exposure.
+All of them have chronic effects due to long-term exposure, and children, pregnant women and malnourished people are particularly vulnerable to contaminant exposure.
 According to WHO, more than 200 diseases – ranging from diarrhea to cancers – are related to contaminated food intake.

 Soil pollution reduces food security by both reducing crop yields due to toxic levels of contaminants and by causing crops produced from polluted soils to be unsafe for consumption by animals and humans.
 Many contaminants (including major nutrients such as nitrogen and phosphorus) are transported from the soil to surface waters and ground water, causing great environmental harm through eutrophication and direct human health issues due to polluted drinking water.